-ProtoSounds® comes with a RESET feature that allows the operator to remotely turn off the ProtoCouplerTM functions.
-This is especially useful when double or triple-heading ProtoSound® equipped engines since every engine equipped with a ProtoCouplerTM will fire when prompted to by the operator.
-By turning off the ProtoCouplerTM operation on certain engines, you can fire the couplers open on the other engines without uncoupling the engines from each other.
-To turn the ProtoCouplerTM function off, enter RESET and go to Feature 10.
-(See the section
+ProtoSounds comes with a RESET feature that allows the operator to remotely turn off the ProtoCoupler functions.
+This is especially useful when double or triple-heading ProtoSound equipped engines since every engine equipped with a ProtoCoupler will fire when prompted to by the operator.
+By turning off the ProtoCoupler operation on certain engines, you can fire the couplers open on the other engines without uncoupling the engines from each other.
+To turn the ProtoCoupler function off.